JShad30/the_recipe_store/README.md

 In the bottom right of the footer on every page, you will find links to the 'About' and 'Contact' pages.
 If the user has any questions about the site or their account, they are able to visit the 'Contact' page and send a message.
 The 'About' page has been created for those users that would like more information about the site, maybe before they create and account.
 In the text, they are able to find links to the 'Contact' and 'Sign Up' pages.

+### Personal page

+When the user has logged in they are taken to their personal home page.
+At the top they are presented with their information, which they can change if they wish.
+If they press the update button underneath the information is permanently updated in the database.

+At the bottom of the page they will see the list of the recipes they have created, in post it note format.
+They also have the option to create a new recipe, and if they click the button are taken to the create recipe page.

+### Create Recipe Page

+The create recipe page is only accessible by users that are logged in.
+When a user goes here they are provided with a form that uses textfields, radio buttons and check boxes to create the recipe and assign it a meal type, preferences and allergens.
+When the recipe is submitted it is stored in the database.

-### Individual Meal Pages
+### Individual Recipe Pages

 If the user is looking for a meal of a particular type, they can either click the navbar menu, or, from the home page, the meal type options.
 This then takes them through to the individual pages for these options.
 They are then presented with recipes which they can click for meals of this type.
+If the user is signed in and they are on the page of a recipe they have created, they are presented with two buttons: update and delete.
+If they press the delete button the recipe is removed from the database.
+If they press update, they are redirected to the create recipe page but with the initial information pre filled out.

 ## Features